 There are multiple steps involved in the review process, and you should receive notification throughout each stage of the review.
-If you have concerns about a deadline that you need approved by, we recommend submitting for review two to three weeks in advance.
+If you have concerns about a deadline that you need approved by, we recommend submitting for review four to five weeks in advance.

-While it is not a requirement to use the release channels, we recommending managing your builds in this way.
+While it is not a requirement to use the release channels, we recommend that you manage your builds in this way.
 This is the most effective method of deploying to specific users for testing as well as managing different builds.

-Sometimes there is a lag between approval of your app and display in the Store or Gallery.
+Sometimes there is a lag between approval of your app and display in the Store.
 Your app will go live the morning after approval has been granted.

 There are two things you can look into to solve this problem:

 Check and make sure that you have added both OVRManager and OVRPlatform script files to your scene.

 The headset must be on your head for touch haptics to be activated.